 Pain still lurks in the hallways of my heart.

 Pain for you.
 Pain for me.
 Pain for Mom.
-Pain for Billie.
+Pain for Dad and Billie and Lin.
 The old adage says time heals.
 Time heals... the heartache?
 Time heals... the loneliness?
 Time heals... the desperation?
 Time heals... the crazy?
 Time heals the....pain?

 So if something gets healed, it's like something goes away, right?
 Well maybe, just maybe, this pain I feel is not supposed to go away.
 Maybe, just maybe, this pain was meant to stay around.
 I kinda hate this pain because it hurts so bad.
 But I kinda love this pain because it keeps me connected to you.